J. B. Lightfoot: Life

 In 1875, Lightfoot became Lady Margaret's Professor of Divinity in succession to William Selwyn.
 In 1879, he was consecrated bishop of Durham in succession to Charles Baring; he was enthroned at Durham Cathedral on 15 May.
 He soon surrounded himself with a band of scholarly young men.

 Lightfoot was never married.
 He died at Bournemouth and was succeeded in the episcopate by Westcott, his schoolfellow and lifelong friend.
 He served as President of the first day of the 1880 Co-operative Congress.

-He is buried in Durham Cathedral close to the choir stalls.
+He is buried in Auckland Castle Chapel, with a memorial in Durham Cathedral close to the choir stalls.

 Work

 Lightfoot wrote commentaries on the Epistle to the Galatians (1865), Epistle to Philippians (1868) and Epistle to the Colossians (1875).
 In 1874, the anonymous publication of Supernatural Religion, a skeptical work by Walter Richard Cassels, attracted much attention.
 In a series of rebuttals published in the Contemporary Review, between December 1874 and May 1877, Lightfoot undertook the defense of the New Testament canon.
 The articles were published in collected form in 1889.
 About the same time he was engaged in contributions to William Smith's Dictionary of Christian Biography and Dictionary of the Bible, and he also joined the committee for revising the translation of the New Testament.

 The corpus of Lightfoot's writings include essays on biblical and historical subject matter, commentaries on Pauline epistles, and studies on the Apostolic Fathers.
 His sermons were posthumously published in four official volumes, and additionally in the Contemporary Pulpit Library series.
-At Durham he continued to work at his editions of the Apostolic Fathers, and in 1885 published an edition of the Epistles of Ignatius and Polycarp, collecting also materials for a second edition of Clement of Rome, which was published after his death (1st ed., 1869).
+At Durham he continued to work at his editions of the Apostolic Fathers, and in 1885 published an edition of the Epistles of Ignatius and Polycarp, collecting also materials for a second edition of Clement of Rome, which was published after his death (1st edition, 1869).
 He defended the authenticity of the Epistles of Ignatius.

 Lightfoot had said that he was open to the idea of a diaconate that included women and in 1899 Emily Marshall wrote A Suggestion for our Times on this theme.
 Marshall said she was told by Lightfoot to give her idea of training women in his diocese, to take on this role, "a practical form".
 Lightfoot's death resulted in her idea being shut down.
 Marshall created a new religious order within the church based on Lightfoot's discussion of the Third Order of Saint Francis who had historically consisted of men and women who did not live in monasteries or wear cowls.
-Marshall however regretted that diaconate idea had been lost due to his death.
+Marshall however regretted that Lightfoot's diaconate idea had been lost due to his death.

 In 2014, it was announced that InterVarsity Press had agreed to publish about 1500 pages of previously unpublished biblical commentaries and essays by Lightfoot found in Durham Cathedral.
 The first of the three volume set covers the Acts of the Apostles, the second is a commentary on the Gospel of John and the third is on the Second Epistle to the Corinthians and the First Epistle of Peter.